-The good news is that there is a safe, simple and effective way to protect your children and family from both the flu and COVID-19.
-Getting the flu and/or COVID-19 vaccination for your child is the best thing you can do to prevent them from getting seriously sick, and avoiding missed school and workdays.
-In fact, according to the Centers for Disease Control and Prevention (CDC), during 2019-2020, flu vaccination prevented an estimated 7.5 million influenza illnesses, 3.7 million influenza-associated medical visits, 105,000 influenza-associated hospitalizations, and 6,300 influenza-associated deaths.
+The good news is that there is a safe, simple and effective way to protect your children and family.
+Getting the flu vaccination for your child is the best thing you can do to prevent them from getting seriously sick and getting others sick from the flu.

 The flu, or influenza, is a respiratory illness that causes fever, chills, cough, sore throat, congestion, body aches and fatigue.
 Stomach illness with vomiting and diarrhea is commonly called the "stomach flu" — but this is not the same as influenza.

-The flu virus changes each season, so even though you may have had the flu in the past, or have been vaccinated in previous years, you can get it again.
-It’s important to get your flu vaccination as soon as possible as it typically takes two weeks for the vaccine to be effective in preventing the flu.
+The flu virus changes each season, so even though you may have had the flu or been vaccinated in the past, you can get it again.
+It’s important to get your flu vaccination every year as soon as possible as it typically takes two weeks for the vaccine to be fully effective.

 Typically, flu season begins in late fall, peaks in January and February, and may last until late spring.
 However, with the COVID-19 pandemic and use of preventative measures (masks, social distancing, increased hand washing, etc.), the viral season of the last couple years have not followed our typical timeline.
 We really don’t know what to expect for flu season this year, which can be scary.

-The flu vaccine has been studied extensively, and is safe and recommended for nearly everyone older than 6 months of age.
+The flu vaccine has been studied extensively, and is safe and recommended for nearly everyone older than 6 months old.

-Most brands of influenza vaccine do not contain mercury.
-However, if mercury or the preservative thimerisol is present, extensive research has shown that this does not cause autism.
+Mercury and autism are common concerns about the flu vaccine.
+Rest assured, most brands of influenza vaccine do not contain mercury.
+However, if mercury or the preservative thimerisol is present, extensive research has shown that it has no correlation at all to autism.

-While the FluMist will be available this flu season, we believe the flu shot is the best way to get the vaccine because the effectiveness of FluMist has been far less than that of the flu shot.
+While the FluMist will be available this flu season, experts at Children’s Wisconsin believe the flu shot is the best way to get vaccine.
+In recent years, the FluMist has been far less effective than the flu shot.
 The FluMist will be available at some Children’s Wisconsin primary care offices, but it is important to know that some children should not get the FluMist because of age, certain health conditions, or other reasons.
 Your health care provider can help you decide.

 Children’s Wisconsin is offering a variety of times and locations to get flu shots to make it as easy as possible.
-Whether your child is a Children’s Wisconsin patient or not, you can schedule a flu and/or COVID-19 vaccination appointment online.
+Whether your child is a Children’s Wisconsin patient or not, you can schedule a vaccination appointment online.